isomerpages/moe-ahmadibrahimsec/pages/School Canteen Advertisement 02.md

 permalink: /school-canteen-advertisement-02/
 description: ""
 ---
 Ahmad Ibrahim Secondary School is inviting applicants to operate a food stall at our school.
-The stall may sell either Indian Food or Thai Food or Yong Tau Foo or Vegetarian Food with effect from August 2023.
+The stall may sell Indian Food/Thai Food/Yong Tau Foo/Vegetarian Food/Mediterranean Food with effect from Jan 2024.

 **Background**:
 We are a Single Session Secondary School with student enrolment of about 1150 and staff strength of 130.
 There are currently 5 food stalls and 1 drink/snack stall at our school.